GitHub23211/Simple-Chatroom/README.md

 * Added persistent log ins so that user is not logged out if they refresh the page.

 ## Backend Extensions
-* Modified Session schema so that it accepts passwords submitted by users
+* Modified Session schema so that it accepts passwords submitted by users.
-* Passwords are now hashed with bcrypt before being sent to the database
+* Passwords are now hashed with bcrypt before being sent to the database.
+    * Added a new loginUser function in ./server/src/controllers/auth.js to make use of these passwords
-* Updated Authorization process to use JWTs instead of the userID in the database
+* Updated Authorization process to use JWTs instead of the userID.